MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/unwanted-nic-registered-dns-mulithomed-dc.md

 If one of the following conditions is true, the client will fail to contact the DC causing authentication and many other issues:

-- The client queries for DC's DNS records and gets an unwanted record.
+- The client queries for DC's DNS records, and gets an unwanted record.
-- The record of a different network that isn't reachable to the client.
+- The client queries for DC's DNS records, and gets a record of a different network that isn't reachable to the client.

 ## Cause